WHAT IS LONG TERM CARE?

 Talk with an elder law and estate planning attorney as well as a Certified Financial Planner to make sure that you are pointed in the direction you want to go.

 Medicaid is for people who qualify financially as well as medically.
-35% of us will have a medical need for nursing home care.
+At least 35% of us will have a medical need for nursing home care.
 Nursing home care has become so expensive that many middle class people qualify for, and need, Medicaid.
 78% of Texans qualify for Medicaid.
 An AARP study found that 96% of Texans exhaust their personal resources within 6 months of entering a nursing home.
 That may be how long it takes for your Medicaid application to be approved.

 Transfers of assets for less than fair market value within the 60 months before the month in which you apply for Medicaid are disregarded unless you can prove that you did not give or otherwise shift the assets in order to qualify for Medicaid.
 You could be required to sell assets you no longer own.
 You could be financially disqualified for months, even years, because you transferred property within that 60-month period.
+You could need nursing home care but have no way to pay for it.

 An opportunity for more limited planning arises once you are actually in a Medicaid-certified nursing home.
 Fortunately, your home, furnishings, car and certain other things are generally not “countable assets” in determining financial eligibility for Texas Medicaid.
-You may be able to transfer assets to your spouse, fund a Texas Medicaid qualified annuity, create a qualified income trust (also called a “Miller Trust” or “QIT”) or other arrangement to protect yourself and your spouse.
+You may be able to transfer assets to your spouse, fund a Texas Medicaid qualified annuity, create a qualified income trust (also called a “Miller Trust” or “QIT”) or make other arrangements to protect yourself and your spouse.
 You may be able to protect one another by incorporating a special needs trust in your wills or creating an irrevocable life insurance trust.
 Consult a qualified elder lawyer.

 Don’t just “spend down,” giving the nursing home money you or your family may need.
 Consider what will enhance your life.
 Consider applying to receive care at home using Star + Plus, a Texas Medicaid waiver program: you may not need to “spend down” at all.
 Texas Medicaid Eligibility: Assets and Income